jrd6902/Activity-tracker/README.md

-# Excel Activity Tracker Generator
+# Excel Activity Tracker Generator v1.1

 This project contains a set of Python scripts to generate a formatted Excel file for tracking activities.
-The process involves two main steps to create the final, feature-rich spreadsheet.
+This version (v1.1) has been refactored for better maintainability and clarity.

 ## Features